HOW TO TEACH AND PREACH

 Teach/preach with bold humility in your heart, compassion in your face, loving concern in your voice, and gentle authority in your body language.

-You should be prepared to teach/preach in a moment’s notice:
+You should be prepared to teach/preach at a moment’s notice:

 There may be times when the teacher/preacher becomes sick unexpectedly, and the person will need someone to teach/preach the lesson/message.